• Skip to primary navigation

 These books break down everything you need to know in order to start homesteading right where you are.

-Some of our old favorites include the reference book Encyclopedia of Country Living.
+Some of our old favorites include the reference book Encyclopedia of Country Living, and I wrote a review on the 50th edition in May 2025.
 A great read, it also includes a wealth of information on self-sufficient living in general.

 I also like Storey's Guides to homestead animals.